 When we talk about building strength and balance, we’re mostly talking about physical strength and balance – but it can also benefit our mental health.

 So how can we build strength and balance in our minds as well as our bodies?

-One study found that people who did yoga once a week showed improved mood and enhanced memory when compared to people who did brain-training exercises.
-And even though brain-training is specifically designed to improve cognitive ability, it was yoga that had a greater effect on a person’s ability to focus and multitask (and, unlike brain training, yoga also counts as physical exercise!).
+One study found that people who did yoga once a week showed improved mood and enhanced memory when compared to people who did brain training exercises.
+Even though brain training is specifically designed to improve cognitive ability, it was yoga that had a greater effect on a person’s ability to focus and multitask (and, unlike brain training, yoga also counts as physical exercise).

-Learning any form of dance, be it folk or salsa, improves your aerobic fitness and mental capacities at the same time.
+Learning any form of dance, be it folk or salsa, can improve your aerobic fitness and mental capacities at the same time.
 A study found that participants attending dance classes showed improved brain function when compared to participants who exercised by walking or stretching.

-If you’ve never been especially active or are out of shape, it’s easy to feel daunted at the idea of including exercise in your daily life.
-But be gentle on yourself, and go at your own pace.
-It only takes a small amount of physical activity to have a big impact on your quality of life.
+If you’ve never been particularly active or are out of shape, it’s easy to feel daunted at the idea of including exercise in your daily life.
+But be gentle with yourself and go at your own pace.
+Remember, it only takes a small amount of physical activity to have a big impact on your quality of life.